 Aero port reduces sound turbulence caused by the rapid movement of air moving through a port tube.

-A speaker with an airport has a shorter tube, which removes the need for the extra surface area on the speaker enclosure.
+A speaker with an airport has a shorter tube, which removes the need for extra surface area on the speaker enclosure.
 Aero ports reduce turbulence, but since they have a smaller diameter, you will lose some efficiency as less sound is produced compared to a slot port.

 Slot ports are also more efficient than aero ports because anything that disturbs airflow from going in or coming out of them will increase turbulence and dampen the bass response.